BenCiantar/squared/README.md

 Create functions to calculate shape/perimeter for each shape
     FIRST SHAPE COMPLETE - ADAPT CODE TO OTHER SHAPES

-FIND WHY FORM-AREA HAS A MARGIN ON THE RIGHT

 Format output to allow for longer numbers